 This afternoon, I anointed a woman’s forehead and hands with oil, scented with myrrh.
 We prayed together for God to give her peace.
 In less than a week, I will anoint congregants’ hands with that same oil as part of Good Friday worship.
 Myrrh was one of the spices brought to Jesus when he was a baby.
 It was probably one of the spices brought by Joseph of Arimathea to prepare his body for burial.
 The beginning and the end, the alpha and the omega, wrapped in the same perfume.

-Tomorrow, we will wave palms and enter into Holy Week.
-The joyous shouts of “Hosanna!” will change to “Crucify him!”
-The hard work of Christ’s death will be described in vivd detail as the week progresses.
-Once again, we will enter into the mystery of death that becomes life, the finite becoming infinite, as we move toward Easter.
+We enter into Holy Week waving palm branches.
+It doesn’t take long for the joyous shouts of “Hosanna!” to change into “Crucify him!”
+The hard work of Christ’s death is described in vivd detail as the week progresses.
+Each year, we enter into the mystery of death that becomes life, the finite becoming infinite, as we move toward Easter.
 But before we can fully experience the joy of resurrection, we must walk through the valley of the shadow of death.
 And it is hard work.